 Risk Data Aggregation and Communication

-GRC management tools are inadequate in aggregating, analyzing, and reporting on risk data across different areas in real-time because of its complex nature in enterprise deployments.
+Integrated GRC management tools are inadequate in aggregating, analyzing, and reporting on risk data across different areas in real-time because of their complex nature in enterprise deployments.
 Each individual process requires a new workflow to collect data, entirely siloed from other metrics that could impact the calculation of risk unless customized continuously.
 IRM solutions are capable of unifying scoring models, data across multiple sections of an organization, and quantifying it all in a way that’s digestible for every stakeholder from the assessment owner to the CISO or even the Board of Directors.

 Relevance in Decision-Making Processes and Business-Side Discussions

 GRC tools can cause incredible frustration for even the most seasoned cybersecurity practitioners, much more so when communicating to business-side leaders or boardrooms who need distilled data to make decisions on how to allocate company funding.
-The static output of GRC tools are oftentimes too complex to become widely understood, and the common fallback to spreadsheets is tempting for many infosec teams and leaders despite the massive investment in GRC tools.
+The static output of GRC tools is oftentimes too complex to become widely understood, and the common fallback to spreadsheets is tempting for many infosec teams and leaders despite the massive investment in GRC tools.
 Neither spreadsheets nor GRC software have the capacity to distill cybersecurity risk and compliance data in a meaningful way that can be delivered on-demand with real-time accuracy.

 By presenting and illustrating your cybersecurity posture from an integrated perspective, Boards and business-side stakeholders can get a comprehensive understanding of why your security initiatives are vital to your organization, a clear illustration of return on security investment, and can assist with making informed business decisions based on an understanding of existing and potential cyber risk.